RidaHurrani/TransiTask/README.md

 **Finding Essentials** - The app helps you locate groceries, gas stations, and other must-visit places, making it easier to settle into a new city.

-**Meal Planning and Errands** - With the grocery list feature, students can plan meals and shop effectively, saving time and avoiding stress.
+**Meal Planning and Errands** - With the grocery list feature, you can plan meals and shop effectively, saving time and avoiding stress.

-**Integrating Schedules** - By syncing with Google Calendar, students can consolidate academic, personal, and social commitments in one place for easy reference.
+**Integrating Schedules** - By syncing with Google Calendar, you can consolidate academic, personal, and social commitments in one place for easy reference.

-**Stress-Free Adjustments** - TransiTask reduces the anxiety of adapting to a new city by organizing tasks, helping students feel confident and in control.
+**Stress-Free Adjustments** - TransiTask reduces the anxiety of adapting to a new city by organizing tasks, helping people feel confident and in control.